vfp2/MeterFeeder/README.md

 ### Windows

-On some Windows 10 machines meterfeeder returns "no generators" even when you have them plugged in.
+On some Windows 10 machines MeterFeeder returns "no generators" even when you have them plugged in.
 The reason for this is that Windows automatically binds the devices to a VCP driver.
 It can be resolved by right-clicking and choosing "Install" for the `ftdiport.inf` and `ftdibus.inf` files that come with the FTD2XX drivers (see inside the `ftd2xx` folder).

 ### Linux

-On Linux meterfeeder returns "no generators" even when you have them plugged in.
+On Linux MeterFeeder returns "no generators" even when you have them plugged in.
 The reason for this is that the kernel automatically binds the devices to a VCP driver called `ftdi_sio`.
 It can be resolved by either following official FT recommendations of disabling the VCP kernel module using this command:

 ```bash
 $ sudo rmmod ftdi_sio
 $ sudo rmmod usbserial
 ```

 This brute solution might get you into trouble with other devices needing thje kernel's automatic VCP functionality.
-A more elegant solution is running the provided script that creates a udev rule and a helper script to automatically unbind MEDs from `ftdi_sio` and makes them visible to the FTD2XX driver underlying meterfeeder.
+A more elegant solution is running the provided script that creates a udev rule and a helper script to automatically unbind MEDs from `ftdi_sio` and makes them visible to the FTD2XX driver underlying MeterFeeder.

 ```bash
 $ ./linux-setup-udev.sh